urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: frlb.py
    :linenos:

-* An :class:`~urwid.widget.Edit` widget and :class:`~urwid.widget.Text` reply
+* An :class:`Edit` widget and :class:`Text` reply
   widget are created, like in the previous example.
-* A :class:`~urwid.listbox.SimpleListWalker` is then created to manage the contents and focus of our :class:`~urwid.listbox.ListBox`.
-The :class:`~urwid.listbox.SimpleListWalker` behaves just like a list of widgets, and can be modified like a regular list.
+* A :class:`SimpleListWalker` is then created to manage the contents and focus of our :class:`ListBox`.
+The :class:`SimpleListWalker` behaves just like a list of widgets, and can be modified like a regular list.
-* A :class:`~urwid.listbox.ListBox` is created and passed the :class:`~urwid.listbox.SimpleListWalker`.
-The :class:`~urwid.listbox.ListBox`
+* A :class:`ListBox` is created and passed the :class:`SimpleListWalker`.
+The :class:`ListBox`
   is a box widget and allows scrolling through its contents.
-This example is simple enough that we could have used a :class:`~urwid.container.Pile` widget and :class:`~urwid.decoration.Filler` widget instead, but we will see how the :class:`~urwid.listbox.ListBox` can be useful in later examples.
+This example is simple enough that we could have used a :class:`Pile` widget and :class:`Filler` widget instead, but we will see how the :class:`ListBox` can be useful in later examples.
-* The :func:`connect_signal` function is used to attach our :func:`on_ask_change` function to our :class:`~urwid.widget.Edit` widget's *change* event.
-Now any time the content of the :class:`~urwid.widget.Edit` widget changes :func:`on_ask_change` will be called and passed the new content.
+* The :func:`connect_signal` function is used to attach our :func:`on_ask_change` function to our :class:`Edit` widget's *change* event.
+Now any time the content of the :class:`Edit` widget changes :func:`on_ask_change` will be called and passed the new content.
 * Now :func:`on_ask_change` updates the reply text as the user enters their